top of page

 Yet, as he grew older, God allowed Judah to be positioned favorably before his father Jacob (43:3) and his brother Joseph (44:18,33).
 By that time, Joseph’s prophecies had become reality.
 Although Judah continued the lie even when describing his family years later saying, “we are twelve brothers, the youngest with our father and one is no more.”
 (42:13), God allowed the situation to bring the family together in grief and repentance.
 It was then that the words of Judah’s father also became reality: “your brothers will praise you…all your relatives will bow before you”.

-As are confronted with our sinful nature, repentance leading to God’s forgiveness can bring a song of praise within our own hearts.
-This song of joyful repentance can lead us to be positioned favorably.
+As we are confronted with our sinful nature, repentance leading to God’s forgiveness can bring a song of praise within our own hearts.
+This song of joyful repentance can lead us to be positioned favorably with God.
+We are free to receive a new perspective on our family situations.

 Recent Posts